DheerajKN/JS-FullStack-Generator/README.md

 > [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --resource=phone

+- --route: This would create an entry in router and create file along with mapping based on file type in client/src.

+> [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --route=phone

 ## NPM Commands

 - Development: `npm start` that runs view Component on webpack-dev-server for live reload and hot reload functionality in 3000 along with Express at 8080
 - Production: `npm run build` that runs view Component on Express Server at 8080

 ## Other Functionality (in development)

-- --route: This would create an entry in router and create file and mapping based on view file in client/src.

-> [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --route=phone

 - --db: This would download mongoose and create initial setup files for connection with database along with sample user table with validation fields